|

 numbered heading marks of the form a.b.c..., with up to

 fourteen levels of nesting.
-Each level's number increments
+Each level's number increases

 automatically with each H call and is reset to zero when a